DeeTomPanda/DSA_impl/README.md

 <h3>
   <b>
-    As on 22/9/22 followin were implemented
+    As on 22/9/22 following were implemented
   </b>
 </h3>
     1)Stack